defagos/CoconutKit/README.markdown

 ### What is CoconutKit?

 CoconutKit is a library of high-quality iOS components written at [hortis le studio](http://www.hortis.ch/) and in my spare time.
 It includes several tools for dealing with view controllers, multi-threading, view animations, as well as some new controls and various utility classes.
+These components are meant to make the life of an iOS programmer easier by reducing the boilerplate code written every day, improving code quality and enforcing solid application architecture.

+Most of CoconutKit components are not meant to be sexy, but rather useful.
+Do not be freaked out!
+These components are meant to make you more productive, less focused on debugging, so that you can spend more time working on the design of your application (if you have a great designer at hand, of course!)

 CoconutKit is distributed under a permissive [MIT license](http://www.opensource.org/licenses/mit-license.php), which means you can freely use it in your own projects (commercial or not).

 ### Where can I download CoconutKit?
 You can download CoconutKit from [my github page](https://github.com/defagos), both in binary and source forms.